makma/fingerprintjs.com/content/index/ecommerce.md

 invertContent: false
 hero:
   title: E-commerce Fraud Prevention
-  description: "FingerprintJS is a 99.5% accurate browser fingerprinting service
+  description: "Fingerprint is a 99.5% accurate browser fingerprinting service
     used to uniquely identify fraudsters on your ecommerce website and assign them a stable visitorID.
 Use our accurate visitor identification to stop fraudulent purchases, reduce coupon and promo abuse, and keep your